 What is Virgin Money travel insurance?

-Virgin Money travel insurance claims to offer you 'travel reassurance, whatever your budget'.
-Virgin Money travel insurance policies are available in four tiers, ranging from Red to Black, with Black being the most comprehensive, providing unlimited medical expense cover.
+Virgin Money travel insurance policies are available in three tiers, ranging from Red to Gold, with Gold being the most comprehensive, providing £15m medical expense cover.
 The core elements of Virgin Money travel insurance are underwritten by ERGO Travel Insurance Services Ltd on behalf of Great Lakes Insurance SE.

 Virgin Money travel insurance key features